ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/overview.md

 make html
 ```

-The `make html` command will only builds pages for files that have changed recently, and
+The `make html` command will only build pages for files that have changed recently, and
 it can sometimes be necessary to use `make clean` to remove all of the existing built
 pages in order to rebuild  the documentation from scratch.